LeivoSepp/Smart-heating-management-with-Shelly/README.md

 1. In Shelly app or web page, navigate to "Schedules".
 2. Inspect the scheduled times when the Shelly will be activated.
-3. Schedulers are organized based on the market price.
+3. Schedulers are organized based on the time.
 4. Advanced users can inspect KVS storage: [Advanced → Key Value Storage → Script Data](#advanced--key-value-storage--script-data)

 ## How the Script Operates